- DOB November 14, 1993

 - Youth Experience U-17, U-18, U-20, U-23

-The future is bright for Luis Gil—few would dispute that—but from a national team perspective, when does this talented teenager’s present begin?
+The future is bright for Luis Gil—few would dispute that—but from a national team perspective, when does this talented youngster's present begin?

-On the club level, Gil, 18, is already becoming a force.
+On the club level Gil has already becoming a force.
 The midfielder starts more often than not for Real Salt Lake, one of the most competitive teams in MLS.
-And with more than 50 appearances to his name and a reputation for having great vision and a simple-but-effective approach to the game, Gil is commanding respect across the league.
+And with more than 100 appearances to his name before he turned 21 and a reputation for having great vision and a simple-but-effective approach to the game, Gil is commanding respect across the league.